princeton-geophysics/documentation/docs/vscode/remotecodeediting.md

    that.
 The good thing is that vscode seems to parse your config file when it gives suggestions for hosts to connect to.

-6. On my laptop, I opened a remote vscode session on `tiger-compute` (vscode recognized that host from my config file).
+6. On your local machine, you can open a remote vscode session on `tiger-compute` (vscode recognized that host from my config file).

-7. Then I was able run the notebook on the compute node.
+7. Then, you should be able to run the notebook on the compute node.